silojoule/.github/profile/README.md

     SRC["Sun / wind / water"]:::thirdparty --> FN1["FlowNode"]:::silojoule --> HUB["Hub — 48 V DC bus"]:::silojoule
     HUB <--> FN2["FlowNode"]:::silojoule <--> BAT["Any battery\nincl. second-life"]:::thirdparty
     HUB --> FN3["FlowNode"]:::silojoule --> LOAD["Heat · water · light · tools"]:::consumer
+    HUB -.->|"RS-485, optional"| BRIDGE["Bridge — connectivity"]:::silojoule
 ```

 ## Why it is different

+**Open · Repairable · Offline-first.** Three structural guarantees, not marketing claims.

+**Open.** CERN-OHL-S v2 (hardware) and GPL v3 (firmware) — strong copyleft: anyone may build, modify, and sell, and derivatives stay open.
+The designs can outlive any company, including ours.

+**Repairable.** Perfboard construction, socketed drivers, TO-220 FETs, solder-free where possible — every component replaceable down to the component level, native EU Right to Repair compliance.

+**Offline-first.** Every core function runs without cloud, account, or internet.
+The optional SaaS layer adds convenience and funds development — removing it never disables a device.

 **Polymorphic hardware.** The FlowNode is one converter design that takes on different roles through firmware — MPPT solar controller, bidirectional battery interface, programmable DC output.
 In software terms: same interface, behavior set at runtime.
 Supporting a new battery chemistry or energy source is a firmware problem, not a new device.

-**Offline-first.** Every core function runs without cloud, account, or internet.
-The optional SaaS layer adds convenience and funds development — removing it never disables a device.

-**Strong copyleft.** CERN-OHL-S v2 (hardware) and GPL v3 (firmware): anyone may build, modify, and sell — and derivatives stay open.
-The designs can outlive any company, including ours.

 **Below 60 V DC (SELV).** No licensed electrician, no permit, no grid operator approval.
 Buildable in a barn, a van, a school, an island grid.

 ## Status

 Early prototype development — schematics, firmware, and documentation are built in the open.
-The organization behind the project is planned as a German non-profit (gUG, later gGmbH): no investors, no data business, profits bound to the mission.
+The organization behind the project, Silojoule UG (haftungsbeschränkt) — distinct from the Silojoule Open ecosystem — is an ordinary commercial entity, not gemeinnützig: no investors, no data business, may later convert to a GmbH.

 | | |
 |---|---|